Lightning kills nearly 50 this week in India’s Uttar Pradesh

 The farmers had taken shelter under trees during a drenching monsoon rain when they were struck by lightning Tuesday and died instantly.
 The victims included four members of a family and some cattle grazers near the city of Kaushambi, according to police officer Hem Raj Meena.

-The high death toll has prompted the government to issue new guidelines for how people can protect themselves during a lightning storm, said state government spokesman Shishir Singh.
+The high death toll has prompted the government to issue new guidelines for how people can protect themselves during a lightning storm, said state government spokesperson Shishir Singh.

 “People are dying more from lightning than rain-related incidents, though this is the time when people (typically) die of floods or other rain-related incidents,” Singh said.